 Of course, there were indoors training facilities if all I was looking for was long-run fitness, but a running track was never going to give me the leg and core strength necessary to take on an 80k trail race with over 2,400 metres of climbing.

 So why have I chosen a race I've no chance of running a PB in, as my season opener?

 That had been the high point of the race for me, not the finish but that moment where I held trail running and high culture in the same focus, in the same passionate feeling.
-I love the trails, mountains and forests but I also love art, interesting architecture and city life so to combine them all in a race experience is a for me a huge win, and to realise that during a race was a memorable moment, one of the finest of a long running career.
+I love the trails, mountains and forests but I also love art, interesting architecture and opportunities to further my education and powers of discernment so to combine them all in a race experience is for me a huge win, and to realise that during a race was a memorable moment, one of the finest of a long running career.
 And now I had the opportunity to do it again, in Florence, one of the centres of fine art!
 How could I do anything other than grasp that opportunity!

 It's clear I guess, I'm excited for the race.
 The 80km route will take in villages that I’d read about in classic books (such as Fiesole, which had first come to my attention in ‘A Room With A View’) and I’ll be running through the very vineyards that give birth to Chianti wine.
 There’ll be some mountains to explore that I’ve read nothing at all about and also, after it all, I’ll still be in Florence, surrounded by the art of Michelangelo, Leonardo, Donatello and Botticelli, as well as some of the finest food in all of Europe.